 - fitted with headstalls (if the animals are trained to lead and tie up) with the lead of the headstall secured to the vehicle using a quick-release knot.

 b) Horses should not be transported for more than 8 hours unless they are in good health and have been pre-conditioned for prolonged travel.
 Prior to long periods of transportation, horses should be adequately fed and watered, be treated for internal and external parasites and have feet pared if necessary.

 c) Mares more than 10 months pregnant and those in early lactation should not be transported for more than 8 hours.
 Mares which have given birth should not be transported within 7 days of foaling, except when travelling to veterinary treatment.

-d) Stallions, groups of unbroken horses, mares in advanced pregnancy, mares with foals, vicious horses, unfit horses travelling under veterinary inspection or sedation, and horses of significantly different size (i.e. weanlings and adults; ponies and hacks) should be transported in separate pens.
+d) Stallions, groups of unbroken horses, mares in advanced pregnancy, mares with foals, vicious horses, unfit horses travelling under veterinary inspection or sedation, and horses of significantly different size (such as, weanlings and adults, ponies and hacks) should be transported in separate pens.
 Mares with unweaned foals should be transported together.

 e) Lame or sick horses should not be transported except to or from a place for veterinary treatment.